 All students shall be under the jurisdiction of the school during normal school hours, from the time the student arrives at school each day until he or she leaves the school campus.
-In case a student rides a bus, he or she shall be under the jurisdiction of the school from the time he or she boards the bus until the student exits the visibility of bus driver.
+Students who ride a bus shall be under the jurisdiction of the school from the time he or she boards the bus until the student exits the visibility of the bus driver.
 Students shall be under the jurisdiction of the school while attending any school sponsored activity either at school or away from school.
-This shall apply to all students, including athletic teams, pep clubs, band and other student organizations.
+This shall apply to all students, including athletic teams, pep clubs, band, and other student organizations.
 In disciplinary matters, the School Board's authority may extend beyond the limits set forth above, in accordance with state law.